 They ingest plant leaves and pine needles as they feed, and thereby wreck often irreparable damage in the garden and in the vegetable patch.

-- Read also: Recently, boxwood is one of the shrubs that is most often infested with the boxwood tree moth.
+- Read also: Recently, boxwood is a shrub often destroyed by boxwood tree moth

 Many chemical synthetic products have been developed that are quite effective in destroying the pests.